robthide37/A3dp-Slicer/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 !!>> Project File <<!!
-*Please* upload a ZIP archive containing the project file used when the problem arise: `File`->`Export project as...`, then zip it & drop it here.
+*Please* upload a ZIP archive containing the project file used when the problem arise: `File`->`Save project as...`, then zip it & drop it here.
 Please export it just before the problem occur.
 Even if you did nothing and/or there is no object, export it! (it contains your current configuration).

 **To Reproduce**